BadJoKing/afact/README.md

 ```
 And that should do it.
 Pretty easy innit? also the compiled rust executable is a lot smaller than the python one.

-### Requirements
-Yeah, if you're running the released executable, you pretty much only need Windows.
-For the manual build instead you gotta have python or rust installed.